New to aikido?

 • Reducing barriers to participation in classes and events by providing scholarships

-Seattle Aikikai is a 501(c)3 non-profit dojo, and we provide training for anyone though a scholarship program funded by tax-deductible donations.
+Seattle Aikikai is a 501(c)3 non-profit dojo, and we provide training for anyone through a scholarship program funded by tax-deductible donations.